Yeshasvitvs/github-labels/README.md

 **NOTE**: The option `-f` is force option which will delete all existing labels.

-The package [github-label-manager](https://www.npmjs.com/package/github-label-manager) lets you to copy the labels from one repository to another repository.
+The package [github-label-manager](https://www.npmjs.com/package/github-label-manager) lets you to clear the labels from a repository.

 To remove the existing labels in a repository use